kyma-project/busola/docs/resource-validation/README.md

 ## Select policies

-To choose which policies should be validated, you can either set a [feature flag](../features.md) or choose them via the user preferences.
+You can choose which policies should be validated in the user preferences or set a [feature flag](../features.md).

 In the user preferences, go to **Clusters > Resource Validation**.
 Click on **Customize** in the **Enabled Policies** section.